CODEPAGEHERE/myschoolproject/README.md

 ## Features
 - 🖼️ **Interactive Design:** User-friendly interface built with modern web technologies.
 - 🚀 **Optimized Performance:** Fast and responsive layout for seamless browsing.
-- 📂 **App Showcase:** A curated collection of our team's apps with descriptions and links.
+- 📂 **App Showcase:** A curated collection of our team's MySchoolProject apps with descriptions and links.
 - 🎨 **Visual Effects:** Engaging animations powered by **GSAP** and more.

 ---